Jarnomer/inception/README.md

 newgrp docker
 ```

+### Domain

-As final step the subject domain has to be bind to localhost.
+As final step the subject domain has to be binded to localhost.

 ```bash
 sudo vim /etc/hosts